epfl-mobots/epuck2-firmware/README.md

 * `parameter` contains an implementation of a centralized parameter service which allows users to make their code configurable from a single place.
     See doc for details.
 * `test-runner` does not contain code that will run on the robot but is required to run the unit tests.

+## Automated low battery cutoff
+Over discharging a Lithium battery can damage it permanently.
+In order to prevent that, the robot will warn the user via a blinking red LED when the battery goes below a certain threshold (3.5V/cell).
+If the battery goes under a critical voltage (3V/cell), the robot self-shutdowns to protect the battery.
+**However there are some situations in which this system will not protect your batteries**:
+1. If the software is running in a step by step debugger, or
+2. If the "Keep power enabled" jumper (JP2) is on, or
+3. If software modifications result in the software being locked in a critical zone.
+    This is an example of why critical zones should absolutely be avoided.
+    The protection code runs at highest priority and the RTOS is configured to use round-robin scheduling so thread starvation should not happen.

 ## Automated code formatting
 Running `make format` will reformat the code to follow the coding style more accurately.